tommywalsh/csotp/README.md

 ### Summary

-In summary, Android/IOS music players are apparently made by people who don't like to listen to music, and purpose-built car stereos are made by people who also don't like music, and in addition aren't particularly good at writing software.
+In summary, Android/IOS music players are apparently made by people who don't like to listen to music.
+Purpose-built car stereos are made by people who also don't like music, and in addition aren't particularly good at writing software.